jborza/jborza.github.io/_posts/2020-04-10-updating-riscv-environment.md

 So we may have built an incorrect format.
 To verify, we check the format according to the helpful [init.rst](https://github.com/torvalds/linux/blob/master/Documentation/admin-guide/init.rst) guide, especially the step _make sure the binary's architecture matches your hardware_.

+To verify that we can use the `file` command.

 ```
 # in the buildroot folder
 cd output/images